Should You Still Pull Out With A Condom? | Safe Sex Facts

 Pulling out adds extra protection when using a condom.

-Communication with partner improves effectiveness of methods.
+Communication with your partner improves confidence and consistency.

 Frequently Asked Questions